Community

 Delivery of more affordable and secure electricity, with a capacity equivalent to powering approximately 132,330 Tasmanian homes.

-Supporting Future Careers in the Highlands
+Supporting future careers in the Highlands

 We’re excited to share an update on our involvement in the first Bothwell District High School Careers Expo, held on Thursday 28 August 2025.
 Students from Bothwell, Glenora, Brighton, and Oatlands schools came together to explore career opportunities - and the Weasel Solar Farm and Cellars Hill Wind Farm team was proud to be part of it.